 - 1) The NERC Steady State Extreme Events that are expected to produce more severe system impacts should be evaluated to determine potential system impacts and vulnerabilities.
-If widespread Cascading may occur, then an evaluation of possible actions that would reduce the likelihood or mitigate the consequences of the extreme event should be performed. - 2) Transmission elements that experience loading in excess of applicable thermal emergency ratings for applicable TPL-001-4 Table 1 NERC Steady State contingencies should be evaluated in accordance with a Transient Thermal Limit (TTL) to determine the consequence of the contingent event.
+If widespread Cascading may occur, then an evaluation of possible actions that would reduce the likelihood or mitigate the consequences of the extreme event should be performed. - 2) Transmission elements that experience loading in excess of applicable thermal emergency ratings for applicable TPL-001-4 Table 1 NERC Steady State contingencies should be evaluated in accordance with an applicable Cascading trip threshold to determine the consequence of the contingent event.